XWangLabTHU/cfDNApipe/README.md

 cfDNApipe contains 2 types of global reference configure function, **pipeConfigure** and **pipeConfigure2**.
 Function **pipeConfigure** is for single group data analysis (without control group).
 Function **pipeConfigure2** is for case and control analysis.
 Either function will check the reference files, such as bowtie2 and bismark references.
 If not detected, references will be downloaded and built.
 This step is **<font color=red>necessary</font>** and puts things right once and for all.

 <font color=red>Note:</font> Users should use the correct configure function **pipeConfigure** and **pipeConfigure2**.
 The output folder arrangement stategy is totally different for these two function.
 In addition, some default files can only be accessed through pipeConfigure or pipeConfigure2.
 Therefore, if a single group data analysis is needed, using **pipeConfigure**.
 If a case-control comparison analysis is needed, using **pipeConfigure2**.
-If users want to switch analysis from single group to case-control group, the customized pipeline can achieve the seamless linking between output and input of different functions.
+If users want to switch analysis from single group to case-control group and vice versa, the customized pipeline can achieve the seamless linking between output and input of different functions.

-The folowing is a simple **pipeConfigure** example for building reference files.
+The folowing is a simple **pipeConfigure** example for building WGBS reference files.

 ```Python
 from cfDNApipe import *